mhamilt/teaching-programming-music-with-code/README.md

 The central chapter text lives in `chapter.tex`, this in aid of taking out latex setup out of the eyeline.

-Please add any pertinentkayw@cardiff.ac.uk references to the `main.bib` file.
+Please add any pertinent references to the `main.bib` file.

 Any questions about Overlead / LaTeX please get in touch with Matthew to organise a call.